+The Policy does not describe actual investment practices, which may change over time and shall be summarized for the Board as part of the annual Policy review.
 In practice, TJPA currently adheres to the Policy by maintaining a cash balance in a U.S. Bank checking account sufficient to meet short-term obligations, and investing the balance with the City & County of San Francisco investment pool.
 The TJPA does not invest in other instruments at this time.
-When funds are deposited into the Deutsche Bank trustee accounts from tax increment or land sales proceeds, the Trustee will be required to adhere to all elements of the Policy.
+TJPA also has trust accounts established with Deutsche Bank for tax increment and land sales proceeds, and the Trustee is required to adhere to all elements of the Policy.